blakecduncan/alchemy-privy/README.md

 ## Technical Details

 - **No React Query**: Keeps the SDK lightweight and minimizes friction with Privy's existing patterns
-- **Client Memoization**: Smart wallet client is cached to avoid unnecessary re-creation
+- **Module-Level Caching**: Smart wallet client is cached at the module level and shared across all components, ensuring true singleton behavior without React context overhead
+- **Automatic Lifecycle Management**: Cache is automatically cleared on logout and account changes - no manual cleanup required
 - **EIP-7702 Auth**: Automatic handling of EIP-7702 authorization signatures via Privy
 - **Type Safety**: Comprehensive TypeScript types for all operations
 - **Error Handling**: Proper error propagation with detailed error messages